Community Chat

 • Current and previous employers' names

-• Types of credit accounts or loans you have
+• The types of credit accounts or loans you have

 • Credit limit or loan amount